Tokyo

 The Tokyo Station Hotel

-A 1915 palace built into Tokyo's central station, classified as an Important Cultural Property of Japan.
+A 1915 palace built in Tokyo's central station, listed as an Important Cultural Property of Japan.

-The Tokyo Station Hotel occupies the north wing of the central station since 1915, a listed historic monument.
-We literally sleep in the station, windows onto the Shinkansen platforms or the red-brick dome restored after the 1923 earthquake.
-Marunouchi Side rooms blend European wood panelling and contemporary shoji, king-size bedding, white marble bathrooms.
+The Tokyo Station Hotel has occupied the north wing of the central station since 1915, a listed historic monument.
+We literally sleep in the station, windows on the Shinkansen platforms or on the red-brick dome restored after the 1923 earthquake.
+The Marunouchi Side rooms blend European wood panelling and contemporary shoji, king bedding, white marble bathrooms.
 The spa offers Shiseido treatments and private onsen on the top floor.
-Four restaurants including a starred French and a kaiseki facing the tracks.
-From 573 € a night, premium rates justified by the unique location and impeccable service.
+Four restaurants including a starred French one and kaiseki facing the tracks.
+From 573 € per night, a premium positioning justified by the unique address and impeccable service.
 We book a Dome Side for the wake-up facing Meiji architecture ✨

 What makes this hotel unique

-• Building classified as an Important Cultural Property, 1915 red-brick facade
+• Listed Important Cultural Property building, 1915 red-brick facade

 • 150 rooms spread between Palace Side and Marunouchi Side wings